 Forget maki rolls from Prêt, the best Japanese food is a heart-stopping mix of finesse and flavour – and there are few better places to try it than Umu.
-Touching the discreet door button allows diners access to a luxurious two-Michelin-starred enclave with a “cool vibe” and hints of Zen-like purity.
+Touching the discreet door button allows diners access to a luxurious one-Michelin-starred enclave with a “cool vibe” and hints of Zen-like purity.

 There are bento box lunches or diet-friendly sashimi for those wanting a quick fix, but we recommend the full kaiseki menu, a multi-course seasonal tour de force that takes a couple of hours to consume and is worth every minute of your time.